 Developing Sales Goals for the New Year

 With a new year, many people set resolutions.
 These often list things they can do to better themselves, such as joining a gym, reading more books, eating vegetables.
 While these are all great for self-improvement, they are typically not geared toward elevating professional performance.
 But doesn’t the new you deserve new success?
 For many salespeople, it’s helpful to set new sales goals along with personal resolutions.
 After all, you want to start fresh, create goals that are challenging and achievable.
 Even more, you need goals that motivate you to do more and go further.
-Here are some simple steps to ensure that you’re setting realistic, attainable, and motivating sales goals for 2022:
+Here are some simple steps to ensure that you’re setting realistic, attainable, and motivating sales goals for the new year:

 Organize Your Goals